Gao Changli

 Gao Changli (高昌礼 (高昌禮, Gāo Chānglǐ); born July 1937 in Yutai County, Jining, Shandong) is a politician of the People's Republic of China.

 Biography

-He joined the Communist Party of China in 1956.
+He joined the Chinese Communist Party in 1956.

 Gao graduated from Renmin University of China in 1963.

-He was the Minister of Justice from 1998 to 2000.
+In 1993, Gao was a senior member of China's Supreme People's Court.
+He was the minister of Justice from 1998 to 2000.

+Some accounts stated that Gao was under investigation by the Chinese government for corruption.
+In 2000, reports from newspapers in Hong Kong and the West, basing from ministry sources, stated that Gao was detained for questioning about his economic wrongdoings.

-Gao was the alternate member of the 15th CPC Central Committee.
+Gao was an alternate of the 15th Central Committee of the Chinese Communist Party.